63 Apartment Patio Ideas

 Outdoor furniture isn’t just designed to withstand moisture.
-Most indoor-only furniture will fade in direct sunlight — you could be left with completely sunbleached upholstery within just a few months.
-If you do place indoor furniture on your patio, make sure it’s something you’re okay replacing sooner rather than later.
+Most indoor-only furniture will fade in direct sunlight–you could be left with completely sunbleached upholstery within just a few months.
+If you do place indoor furniture on your patio, make sure it’s something you’re okay with replacing sooner rather than later.

 Annoying insects like mosquitoes are known to fly up to 25 feet above ground level in search of food.
 The higher up your apartment patio is, the less likely you’ll need to worry about nasty bugs ruining your outdoor living space.

 Simple solutions like citronella oil diffusers, bug-repelling candles, and even a standing fan can all effectively deter unwanted insects from visiting your apartment patio.

 Can you hang things from a balcony railing?

 It’s absolutely possible to hang items from a balcony railing safely and securely.
 However, it’s also extremely important to think about what’s beneath your apartment patio in case something falls.

 Many landlords ban hanging items from their property’s balcony railings for safety reasons.
 If you rent, it’s a good idea to check your lease before installing a hanging basket or other patio decor.